awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 ## Server\-Side Encryption: Using SSE\-KMS<a name="sse"></a>

 You can protect data at rest in Amazon S3 by using three different modes of server\-side encryption: SSE\-S3, SSE\-C, or SSE\-KMS\.
 + SSE\-S3 requires that Amazon S3 manage the data and master encryption keys\.
-For more information about SSE\-S3, see [Protecting Data Using Server\-Side Encryption with AWS\-Managed Encryption Keys\. ](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)
+For more information about SSE\-S3, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
 + SSE\-C requires that you manage the encryption key\.
 For more information about SSE\-C, see [Protecting Data Using Server\-Side Encryption with Customer\-Provided Encryption Keys \(SSE\-C\)\. ](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html)
-+ SSE\-KMS requires that AWS manage the data key but you manage the master key in AWS KMS\.
++ SSE\-KMS requires that AWS manage the data key but you manage the [customer master key](concepts.md#master_keys) in AWS KMS\.

 The remainder of this topic discusses how to protect data by using server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\)\.